The PAT and ENGAA Admissions Tests are officially six months away so start planning your revision now!

 Create a Plan: 5 months to go

-The admission test is part of a complex admission process.
+The Admission Test is part of a complex admission process.
 Without a good score, you are jeopardising your chances of getting into your preferred university.
 The way each university uses the admission test score will vary, so the most efficient way of making sure you will get in is to have a strong score.
-In case this is too ambiguous, we have written article that explains what’s a good score here.
+In case this is too ambiguous, we have written article that explains what’s a good score.

 The main thing at this stage is to have a structured approach to your revision, which you can use as a guide.
 We guarantee this will you save you a lot of time down the line – so do not neglect the planning stage!

 At this stage, you will thank us for introducing you to spaced repetition.
 Enjoy your break from school and don’t spend all your time revising.
 If you stick to the plan you have created, you will stay on track.